ReviveToday/sparkling-child/README.md

 * The WordPress body text will be displayed in the bottom left, including the title.
 * `rt_url` is a valid meta entry, which will resolve as a URL in the slider.

+## Shareblocks
+Simple, toggleable buttons that mimic what the Jetpack share buttons would do, but with minimalistic functionality.

 ## Advanced Ads Container
 `above-title` custom placement is supported, which will display the advert above the title, as per the Acceptable Ads guidelines.